npm.io

 Formats:

-mp3 (mpeg-1 Audio Layer 3) is a music format that can compress a file by up to 95%.
+mp3 (mpeg-1 Audio Layer 3) is a music format that can compress files by up to 95%.

-ogg is a multimedia container format that's commonly for audio and video files.
+ogg is a multimedia container format commonly used for audio and video files.

 mp4 is a widely used multimedia file storage format for storing video.